thinkmassive/thinkmassive.github.io/_posts/2016-08-30-cover-letter.md

 ## Welcome to the Hotel California

-In mid-July I ended my lease in Durham, NC, moved my belongings into a storage unit (spent a long weekend at <a href="http://transformus.com/">Transformus</a> in the middle of moving, 'cuz why not?), then departed with Pacman (my dog) in the Jeep (<a href="/meta/2016/07/15/adventure-trailer">adventure trailer</a> in tow) for a two-week <a href="/meta/2016/08/01/cross-country-journey">journey across the country</a>.
-My intention was to spend a month in the San Jose area followed by another two-week trip returning to NC, where I could finally find a house with a garage.
-We traveled during the days, camped at night, and met a few old friends along the way.
+In mid-July I departed from Durham, NC with the intention of making a two-week <a href="/meta/2016/08/01/cross-country-journey">journey across the country</a> to spend a month working from my employer's HQ (Santa Clara), followed by a two-week trip returning to NC.
 Through a surprising sequence of events, inconceivable a couple short weeks ago, I now have a short-term lease in Cupertino and am searching for my ideal Bay Area startup, where I can make an impact on the world.

-Leading up to my departure I was asked, "any chance you'll move to Cali?" so many time it became frustrating.

-My boilerplate response: "great place to visit, no intention of staying."

-Yet here I am...

 ## Professional Growth